oxplot/pdfrankenstein/Readme.md

 When you select a page to annotate, it's converted to SVG, made into a locked background of another SVG which is opened in Inkscape for you to draw on.
-Once done, the background is removed, the drawings are exported to a PDF and finally overlayed on top of the original page in the final PDF.
+After annotating all the pages needed, saving the file will go through all the annotated pages, and for each removes the added background, exports the page to PDF and finally overlays each annotation on the corresponding page of the orignal PDF and outputs the final file.

 Inkscape is used much like `vim` or `emacs` are used as your editor in the shell when you run `crontab -e`.
 Instead of `crontab` implementing